 Then one day I had colon cancer and the surgeon’s report came back, “Stage 3, High Risk.”
 Could it be true?
 A second opinion from the MD Anderson complex in Houston confirmed the diagnosis and treatment.
 Bob and I talked it over with the same thought in mind: “We are about to find out if what you are saying in that book is true.”
-So we have been living the book without thinking much about it until three years later we waited for the reassuring words, “Home free,” meaning we see no new cancers even though one of 43 lymph nodes showed cancer.
+So we have been living the book without thinking much about it until five years later we waited for the reassuring words, “Home free,” meaning we see no new cancers even though one of 43 lymph nodes showed cancer.
 We don’t pretend that God waved a magic wand or that all outcomes are this good, but we can say that we felt God’s presence in the cancer struggle.
 Maybe we should more fully explore the sacred path and its relationship to cancer.
 Other writers and doctors have written on this subject.
 You will find some of them quoted in this book, and I have explored others who helped me “do no harm”, as doctors affirm.

 Maybe I should finish the book with what turned out to be my personal exploration of the spiritual side of walking the cancer path.
 However, along the way, my vision and memory deteriorated, and my hands tremble over the wrong computer keys.
 I hope the essence of the spirit of the sacred path remains.